 This page is part of a larger set of documentation about using the Administration Console to configure your 360 Link service.

 Libraries using the legacy 360 Link interface should jump here.
 If you are not sure if your library uses the legacy or the improved interface with Index-Enhanced Direct Linking, check your 360 Link Administration Console settings.

-The Database Order page in the 360 Link Administration Console allows you to set the order in which databases are displayed in the Sidebar Helper frame and the 360 Link results page.
-When an item is available in multiple databases, content from the database ordered highest will be displayed to the user, and the other databases will be listed less prominently, such as this Sidebar Helper Frame example where the Also available online from drop-down list provides the other databases:
+The Database Order page in the 360 Link Administration Console enables you to set the order in which databases display in the Sidebar Helper frame and the 360 Link results page.
+When an item is available in multiple databases, content from the database ordered highest is displayed to users, and the other databases are listed less prominently, such as the following Sidebar Helper Frame example where the Also available online from drop-down list provides the other databases:

 The Database Order page in the 360 Link Administration Console, displaying the default order which is alphabetical:

 Database ordering is supported for resources that link to content via OpenURL Linking as well as resources that link to content via Index-Enhanced Direct Linking.
 360 Link automatically orders resources that use index-enhanced direct linking higher than resources that need to rely on OpenURL linking.
 Often times, however, an item is available in more than one database that uses index-enhanced direct linking (or more than one database that uses OpenURL linking), and customizing the database order is the way to tell 360 Link your preferences when multiple full text options exist for an item.

 This Database Order can also be used to sort E-Journal Portal results; see E-Journal Portal 2.0 Results Page Options, there is a checkbox labeled Display results using the preferred database order specified in 360 Link.

 Drag and Drop – Allows you to drag and drop each database to the preferred position.

 Export/Import – Allows you to export the full list to a .tsv file, which can then be edited and re-imported back into 360 Link.